Usmansharafa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execution permission to the owner, group owner and the other users, to the file 'hello'
 ## 8-James_Bond
 This script sets owner and group permission to no permission at all and gives other users all the permissions
+## 9-John_Doe
+This script sets the mode of the file 'hello' to '-rwxr-x-wx'